 1. Comfortable for sleeping in any position

-Headphones designed specifically for use in the bed need to be comfortable, and ideally on your back, front or side.
-The AcousticSheep SleepPhones achieve this by combining very flat speakers with just the right amount of padding.
+Headphones designed specifically for sleep obviously need to be comfortable – ideally on your back, front or side.
+The AcousticSheep SleepPhones manage this by combining very flat speakers with just the right amount of padding.

 Each speaker is sewn into a fabric patch, which is then slotted inside the headband.
 I’ve seen others that have flat speakers, but very little padding.
 So the additional padding here really makes a difference.